tyh1003/Refine-Retrieve-Reason-FakeNews-WebApp/README.md

 pip install -r requirements.txt
 ```

-Make sure PaddlePaddle and the appropriate GPU-related dependencies are installed according to the target environment.
+Depending on the target hardware, additional GPU-specific installations may be required for PyTorch, bitsandbytes, and multimodal models.

 ---

 ## 4. Configure Environment Variables

-Create a `.env` file and add:
+Create a local `.env` file.

+For example:

 ```env
 GEMINI_API_KEY=your_gemini_api_key
 ```

+> Do not commit `.env` or private API credentials to GitHub.

 ---